ibarram/ITSC/README.md

 Publications from the scientific community that use the ITSC dataset:

 1. J.-J. Cardenas-Cornejo, M.-A. Ibarra-Manzano, A. Gonzalez-Parada, R. Castro-Sanchez, D.-.
-Almanza-Ojeda, "Classification of inter-turn short-circuit faults in induction motors based on quaternion analysis", Measurement, Vol. X, pages x-xx, 2023, 113680, ISSN: 0263-2241, DOI: 10.1016/j.measurement.2023.113680
+Almanza-Ojeda, "Classification of inter-turn short-circuit faults in induction motors based on quaternion analysis", Measurement, Vol. 222, pages 1-10, 2023, 113680, ISSN: 0263-2241, DOI: 10.1016/j.measurement.2023.113680

 ## Contact